 AWS Snapshots- They are cheaper than the EBS volumes and can copy the data from the EBS.
 Hence, using the snapshot can backup the unattached EBS volumes.
 So, managing the snapshots periodically and deleting the unused ones can be a step in the cloud cost optimizing revolution.

-Amazon AMI’s – Can service the multi-stational offices and organizations.
+Amazon AMI – Can service multi-stational offices and organizations.
 This virtual machine is cost-friendly and can serve the offices remotely, over the vast region and availability zone.

 The CloudWatch service provides the insides and helps in monitoring and managing the cloud.
 CloudWatch collects data as metrics, logs, or events and aids in visualization using the dashboard.
 Using Billing Alarm can help notify the cost and services we utilized through email.

 In multi-departmental organizations, it’s hard to track the employees’ resources and their utilization.
-Hence, managing cost becomes impossible.
-Therefore, implementing tagging practices can help monitor the users and their actions with your cloud environment.
+Hence, managing costs becomes impossible.
+Therefore, implementing tagging practices can help monitor the users and their actions within your cloud environment.